SinghUjjwal9/Hotel-Booking-Analysis-EDA/README.md

   - The hotel booking trend of singles is opposite to the booking trend of couples and families.
 The number of bookings of singles reduces during the peak of the tourism season which is strange, one of the reason may be, they are travelling in a group.

  Q6) What is the optimal length of stay in order to get the best daily rate?
- - Hotel's Point of view: The optimal lenght of stay to get the best daily rate is less than or equal to 2 weeks, because it is the most frequently booked lenght of stay by the customer
+ - Hotel's Point of view: The optimal length of stay to get the best daily rate is less than or equal to 2 weeks, because it is the most frequently booked length of stay by the customer
- - Customer's point of view: The optimal lenght of stay to get the best daily rate is more than 2 weeks.
+ - Customer's point of view: The optimal length of stay to get the best daily rate is more than 2 weeks.

  ### 7 - What are the chances of whether or not a hotel was likely to receive a disproportionately high number of special requests?